octodemo/gei-demo/README.md

 1. Run `migrate-repo.sh` to demo a repo migration.
 1. (Optional) Run `gen-migration-script.sh` to demo generating a migration script.
 1. Run `gen-mannequin-mapping.sh` to demo generating a mannequin mapping file after a migration.
+1. Source repo locking/unlocking can be demonstrated by using the `source-lock-create.sh` and `source-lock-remove.sh`.
+You need to note the `id` in the output from `source-lock-create.sh` and pass that value in as the argument to `source-lock-remove.sh`.

 ## Notes
 [GEI limitations](https://docs.github.com/en/early-access/github/migrating-with-github-enterprise-importer/understanding-github-enterprise-importer/migration-support-for-github-enterprise-importer#support-limitations-for-github-enterprise-importer)